aws-samples/cfn101-workshop/workshop/content/intermediate/templates/nested-stacks/_index.md

 1. In the **[CloudFormation console](https://console.aws.amazon.com/cloudformation)**, select the **root** stack you have created in this lab.
 For example `cfn-workshop-nested-stack`.
 1. The **root** stack will handle the deletion of all the **children** stacks for you.
 1. In the top right corner, click on **Delete**.
-1. In the pop up window click on **Delete stack**.
+1. In the pop-up window click on **Delete stack**.
 1. You can click the **refresh** button a few times until you see in the status **DELETE_COMPLETE**.

 ---
 ### Conclusion

 Nested stacks allow you to compose CloudFormation templates.
 This allows you to decompose large templates into smaller reusable components.
 It also assists in avoiding resource limits of a single template.
 Nested Stack components are defined in a template like any other CloudFormation resource.